 What I would do differently the second time around

 If I could do it all over again, I would have spent a year building a solid professional network via local networking and LinkedIn.
-LinkedIn has been a tremendous source of new business for us, especially as I’ve shifted my focus to creating LinkedIn video content in the past few years.
+LinkedIn has been a tremendous source of new business growth for us, especially as I’ve shifted my focus to creating LinkedIn video content in the past few years.

 Now that I have a really strong professional network, I think I could cut the time it took to build my company to where it is today in half, at least.
 Think of your business as a plane.
 If you build the plane first, you don’t have to try to put it together while you’re flying it.
 The latter is what I did the first time and I’d prefer to not do that again, given the chance!